Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 So we decided to give cards an insurance score out of 5.
 Included in this score is how many types of insurance they offer and how the insurance amounts compare to other cards.

-Rated just below the BMO cards listed above, the
+Rated just below the BMO cards above, the

-At $399 yearly and with an insurance score of 4.1 out of 5, this card gives you 12 different types of travel and purchase insurance.
+With its $139 yearly fee and an insurance score of 4.4 out of 5, this card gives you 12 different types of travel and purchase insurance.